 While sunscreen is incredibly important for your year-round skin health and one of the best ways to protect your skin and reduce your risk of skin cancer, there are some concerns that perhaps these ingredients may not be as healthy for the environment.
 This is why some countries have enacted a sunscreen ban on certain ingredients.
 While it might seem like the sunscreen that mixes with the water we swim in after application would be a near-negligible amount, some early laboratory research has showed some concerns about harmful effects to coral by oxybenzone in particular.
+However more research is disputing these findings and the best we can say at this time is that more research is needed.
+We look forward to reporting on any updates as they are available.
 It’s still as important as ever for your skin to stay protected and to make sure sunscreen is applied whenever you plan to be outdoors, especially for extended periods of time, but we don’t want to do so at the expense of the environment.
 The good news is, we don’t have to!

 With 90% of snorkeling and diving tourism happening at just 10% of our world’s coral reefs, many countries aren’t willing to wait for definitive research results.
 Many popular tropical vacation havens across the globe have already taken steps toward decreasing the potential environmental impact of tourism and their subsequent sunscreen exposure, most obviously by banning sunscreens with certain ingredients from ever even arriving on their shores.
 Whether you’re headed for a sunny beach vacation this summer or just curious in anticipation of future globe-trotting, below are six locations with sunscreen bans, and what you should know before you go: